openstack/nova/api-guide/source/server_concepts.rst

 -  **Lock**, **Unlock**

    Lock a server so no further actions are allowed to the server.
 This can be done by either administrator or the server's owner.
+By default, only owner or administrator can lock the sever, and administrator can overwrite owner's lock.

-   Unlock will unlock an server in locked state so additional operations can be performed on the server.
+   Unlock will unlock a server in locked state so additional operations can be performed on the server.
+By default, only owner or administrator can unlock the server.

 -  **Rescue**, **Unrescue**